gentom/gentom/README.md

 Hi, I'm Gento.
-I build an ecosystem where people who seriously want to please people can exert their creativity to the fullest.
+I build an ecosystem where people who seriously want to please people can display their max creativity.

 ---